 - Tate Modern

-To get to the Southbank you can either cross the river by going over London Bridge or Millenium bridge.
+To get to the Southbank you can either cross the river by going over London Bridge or the Millenium bridge.
 If you are crossing the river at London Bridge, see route 1A to Southwark Cathedral and Borough Market.
 Following the Southbank from here you will pass the Golden Hinde and Shakespeare’s Globe to Tate Modern.

-If you are crossing at Millenium Bridge, follow walking route 1 but instead of crossing London Bridge head towards Cannon Street.
-At Mansion House station go down Queen Victoria Street to cross Millenium Bridge to get straight to South Bank and Tate Modern.
+If you are crossing at the Millenium Bridge, follow walking route 1 but instead of crossing London Bridge head towards Cannon Street.
+At Mansion House station go down Queen Victoria Street to cross the Millenium Bridge to get straight to South Bank and Tate Modern.
 By heading under Blackfriars Bridge and past the Oxo Tower you can continue your walk along the South Bank to Waterloo, Westminster and beyond!